alexin/hector/README.md

 3. Run `./valgrind` to execute the program.

 #Disclaimer
-I do not intend to make this README more comprehensive for the time being.
+Despite being a public repository, I do not intend to make this README more comprehensive for the time being.
 If you are reading this, then I suppose you are able to figure out most of this stuff on your own.
 If not, then feel free to contact me.